3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 # Part I: 3MF Documents

 # Chapter 1.
 Overview of Additions
 This document describes new elements, each of which is OPTIONAL for producers, but core features with some exceptions (see below, various types of 3d volumetric data types) MUST be supported by consumers that specify support for this volumetric extension of 3MF.
-Not all types of volumetric textures make sense for all printing technologies and consumers may choose to ignore color, composite materials, or properties that do not match their hardware.
+Not all types of volumetric information make sense for all printing technologies and consumers may choose to ignore color, composite materials, or properties that do not match their hardware.
-The proposed extensions enable the embedding of voxel data within 3mf files.
+The proposed extensions enable the embedding of volumetric data within 3MF files.
 This will enable the representation of objects that are characterized by variable material properties throughout their volume, like opacity, color, strength etc.

 Addition:
 - explain how surface/volume properties work together
 - Proposed language for volumetric / surface property language: (from Alan)

--	Volumetric content always clipped to mesh surface.
+    Volumetric content always clipped to mesh surface.
 Surface properties are as thin as possible to achieve the affect (printer dependent).
-Unspecified surface properties come from the volumetric material.
+- Unspecified surface properties come from the volumetric material.